Mark Pierce, Esq.

 - Can enjoy perpetual existence as they can continue to exist even if the owner leaves or passes away.

-However, there are a number of significant differences between a c-corporation and an s corporation.
-To start with, a c-corporation is a distinct type of business structure that can only be formed by, amongst other things, filing articles of incorporation and other necessary documents with the secretary of state, electing corporate directors, issuing stock, and drafting corporate bylaws.
+However, there are a number of significant differences between C-corporations and S-corporations.
+To start with, a C-corporation is a distinct type of business structure that can only be formed by filing articles of incorporation and other necessary documents with the secretary of state, electing corporate directors, issuing stock, and drafting corporate bylaws.

 Other differences between c-corporations and s-corporation relate to the following: